dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/STEP5/README.md

 #### 3.5 MFCC Features
 MFCC features are widely employed in various speech processing applications including LID [2].
-You are supposed to employ MFCC features for this homework, so that the input features are same for everyone and the dierences in performance do not depend on the choice of features.
+You are supposed to employ MFCC features for this homework, so that the input features are same for everyone and the differences in performance do not depend on the choice of features.
 You can utilize [Librosa](https://librosa.github.io/librosa/index.html) to extract 64 dimensional MFCC features for all utterances.
 A sample code snippet is provided below:
 `import librosa`